Bali-an island for all ages

 Monkey forest is at the center of the Ubud village and the whole village has developed around it.
 As tranquil the forest is, equally busy and noisy is the surrounding part of the village, because of the buzz of the souvenir shops, handicraft and garment shops, restaurants…just to entertain the tourists.

-Our next destination was Bali zoo, but we had a pit stop at Tegallalang Rice Terraces, to view the beautiful rice paddy fields of Ubud.
+Our next destination was Bali zoo, but we had a pit stop at Tegallalang Rice Terraces (photograph at the beginning), to view the beautiful rice paddy fields of Ubud.
 The natural landscape of layered mountains projecting in a valley is a dramatic view.
 Overlooking the ledge of a high road is one of the options to enjoy the sight or many road side cafés have set their tables for tourists to watch over the view, while sipping over coffee or coconut water.
 We did visit a similar café and a nice person working with the café took us around these paddy fields.
 As the land is narrow, manual labour is the only option of farming.
 Natural spring water, patches of harvest and fully grown crops, small houses of the farmers, plenty of coconut trees is quite an exploration while trekking this terrace fields.
 We also took a small break at this café before we headed to Bali zoo and further enjoyed the green hues while sipping fresh coconut water.

 We reached Bali zoo around noon time where we were welcomed by a herd of deers, white peafowls and guinea fowls, wandering around and greeting the guests by posing for pictures.
 This unexpected welcome cheered the kids as well as the adults.
 Indonesia is home to different species of monkeys and Bali zoo has displayed them with great pride.
 Silver gibbon and orangutans are a joy to watch, while pythons, colourful iguanas, meerkats and ringed-tailed lemurs…make you feel that you are in Madagascar.